capistrano/rvm/README.md

 ## Install Gems

+This task replaces `capistrano-bundler` gem use only one at time

-This task will install gems from the project `Gemfile`:
+This will install gems from the project `Gemfile`:
 ```bash
 cap rvm1:install:gems
 ```